Sport Fishing License for Alaska Seniors (2026)

 Key Takeaways

-• You must be an Alaska resident and at least 60 years old to qualify.
+• You must be at least 60 years old and meet ADF&G’s Alaska residency definition to qualify.

-• The Permanent Senior Identification Card has no application fee.
+• The Permanent Senior Identification Card is issued without charge.

 Who Qualifies for a Free Permanent Senior Fishing Identification Card